MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 - Firstfloor.ModernUI for the UI
 - Microsoft.Practices.Prism for the messaging and interfaces
 - OpenXml for the Office document handling
+- Wix Toolkit for the installer
+*You need to install these separately if you want to build.

-The software is open to accepting new file types for translation.
+The software is open to accepting new file types for translation, or any other changes you'd like to see.

 ##Questions and Support
 For questions and support please turn to the Microsoft Translator developer forum: https://social.msdn.microsoft.com/Forums/en-US/home?category=translation